peterkhayes/solitaireVictory/README.md

 A Jquery plugin that emulates the victory animation from Windows Solitaire, using your choice of DOM element(s).

+Include the js file in any website that uses jQuery.

 ##Demo Site
 [Right here.](http://peterkhayes.github.io/solitaireVictory)